An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Auxiliary results

 Since $f$ is an analytic function of real variable we have $\textup{Im}(f)=\R$, moreover $f^{-1}(-{\xi}R^n/a)$ has countably many elements and \eqref{homogenous.term} can be rewritten as ${{\xi}}=-a{\lambda}R^{-n}J_n(\sqrt{\lambda} R)$, that is the last relation. \end{proof}

-{\textbf{Acknowledgements.}} The figures in the paper have been obtained using the software MATLAB.
+{\textbf{Acknowledgements.}} The authors are grateful to Mark S. Ashbaugh, for sharing the valuable historical background regarding the Hong-Krahn-Szego inequality, to Fabio Nicola and Diego Noja, for providing physical evidence supporting the twisted eigenvalues (in Quantum Mechanics and in stability theory of dispersive equations, respectively), and to Pierre Bérard, for providing feedback on the results related to nodal domains of twisted eigenfunctions.
+The authors are also very grateful to Dorin Bucur for stimulating discussions and for suggesting an approch to proving the nodal domain theorem in Theorem~\ref{simpleCourant}.
+Two anonymous referees are also acknowledged for important comments on a preliminary version of the paper.
+The figures in the paper have been obtained using the software MATLAB.
 This publication is part of the project PNRR-NGEU which has received funding from the MUR – DM 351/2022.
 Both the authors are members of the Research Group INdAM–GNAMPA.
-The authors has been partially supported by the GNAMPA 2023 project \emph{Teoria della regolarità per problemi ellittici e parabolici con diffusione anisotropa e pesata}.
-The first author has been partially supported by the the GNAMPA 2024 project \emph{Free boundary problems in non-commutative structures and degenerate operators}.
 The second author has been partially supported by the PRIN 2022 project 2022R537CS \emph{NO3 - Nodal Optimization, NOnlinear elliptic equations, NOnlocal geometric problems, with a focus on regularity}, founded by the European Union - Next Generation EU.